clmntcrl/swidux-router/README.md

 ## Known issues

+- SwiftPM support is broken until we can add dependency on UIKit.
 -  `NavigationBar` back button don't use Swidux store (this is why `NavigationBar` is currently hidden by default).

 ## License